 From the Overview page, click Deploy Vault.

-At the Create a HashiCorp Virtual Network page, you can modify the Network name and the CIDR block if desired.
+At the Create a HashiCorp Virtual Network page, you can accept or modify the default Network name.

 Click Create network.
 This takes a few minutes.